JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 TeamCity Cloud services are provided by a monthly or annual subscription which includes a predefined set of resources.
 If you reach any of the subscription limits, you can get additional resources on demand.

 This document details the terms of a subscription and licensing in TeamCity Cloud.
-For more information, see our [Terms of Service](), [F.A.Q](), or contact us via our [issue tracker](https://youtrack.jetbrains.com/issues/TCC).
+For more information, see our [Terms of Service](), [F.A.Q](https://teamcity-support.jetbrains.com/hc/en-us/categories/360003110659-TeamCity-Cloud-FAQ), or contact us via our [issue tracker](https://youtrack.jetbrains.com/issues/TCC).

 Refer to the [licensing glossary](#Cloud+Licensing+Terminology) to learn about the terms used in this document.

 ## TeamCity Cloud Subscription

-### Subscription Plans
+### Subscription Levels

-TeamCity Cloud subscription plans are predominantly based on the number of _[committers](#cloud-committers)_, that are users who make changes in the project code.
+TeamCity Cloud subscription levels are predominantly based on the number of _[committers](#cloud-committers)_, that are users who make changes in the project code.
 All users who author 10 or more VCS changes over a 30-day period require a _committer slot_ in TeamCity Cloud.
 Before acquiring the subscription, we suggest that you estimate the number of potential committers in all projects you are about to run in TeamCity.
-If you need help choosing the subscription plan, [contact us for a demo](https://www.jetbrains.com/teamcity/get-in-touch/).
+If you need help choosing the subscription level, [contact us for a demo](https://www.jetbrains.com/teamcity/get-in-touch/).

 >If you have utilized all the committer slots provided with your subscription and a new user makes 10 or more commits to your source project within a 30-day period, TeamCity Cloud will not be able to start new builds with the successive changes from that committer until an additional committer slot is acquired.
 Other builds will continue to start as usual.
 Read how you can [get extra committer slots](#On-demand+Cloud+Resources) in this case.